POSITION IDENTIFICATION

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-15. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Associate Provost for Student Development and Public Affairs.
+16. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director, Plaster Student Union.

-16. Supports the overall operation of Citizenship and Service Learning and contributes to the unit's success by performing other duties as assigned.
+17. Supports the overall operation of the Plaster Student Union and contributes to the unit's success by performing other duties as assigned.

 SUPERVISION